Virtual Boy Wario Land: Development and release

 Virtual Boy Wario Land was developed by a large number of Nintendo R&D1 staff involved.
 It was co-directed by Hiroji Kiyotake and Hirofumi Matsuoka, who had previously served as director and artist on Mario Paint, and produced by Gunpei Yokoi.
-Satoshi Matsumura acted as one of the game's co-programmers, while the music and sound effects were composed by Kazumi Totaka, being his final project with R&D1.
+Satoshi Matsumura acted as one of the game's co-programmers, while the music and sound effects were composed by Kazumi Totaka, being his final project at R&D1.
 Totaka included a song called "Totaka's Song", an easter egg that he hides in most of the video games he composes, during the game's closing credits.
 Like all other Virtual Boy games, Virtual Boy Wario Land employs a red-and-black color scheme and uses parallax, an optical trick used to simulate 3D.

 The game was first shown at E3 1995 under the name Wario Cruise, (Note: ワリオクルーズ (Wario Kurūzu)) intended for release on September 21, 1995, in Japan and October 1995 in North America.
 It also made another appearance at Shoshinkai 1995 under its final title, Virtual Boy Wario Land.
 The North American release was titled Wario's Treasure Hunt before launch.
 Nintendo published the game in North America in November 1995, followed by Japan on December 1, 1995.

-Virtual Boy Wario Land will be added to the Nintendo Classics service at a future date.
-The game requires the use of an additional accessory for play, which is used to recreate the stereoscopic 3D effect of the original system.
-The accessory will be available in two formats: a plastic mount based on the original system, and a cardboard sleeve.
+Virtual Boy Wario Land was added to the Nintendo Classics service on February 17, 2026 for the Nintendo Switch.
+On July 31, 2026, the game's soundtrack was added to Nintendo Music.